WFDF World Record Standards and Policies

 No particular form is required, and no entry fee is payable.
 In any case, the burden of proof rests with the claimant.
 No claim that is insufficiently documented can be accepted as accurate.
 As noted above, video documentation is encouraged and for some records, required.

 Claimants should obtain independent corroboration in the form of local or national newspaper, radio or TV coverage.
 Newspaper clippings must be annotated with the name of the newspaper, its place of publication, and the date of issue in which the article appeared.
-When possible, the name of the reporter and black-and-white and/or color action photograph should also be supplied.
-Video tapes should not be sent, but held in reserve in the event further documentation is requested.
+When possible, the name of the reporter and a black-and-white and/or color action photograph should also be supplied.
+Video may also be made available online.

 Claimants should send signed authentication by independent, impartial adult witnesses or representative of organizations of standing in their community.
 Where applicable, a signed document showing ratification by a governing body should be supplied (see above).
 A claim is naturally enhanced by a witness with a high degree of expertise in the area of endeavor.

 All submissions become the property of WFDF.
-WFDF will consider, but not guarantee, the return of material, only if a self-addressed, stamped envelope is supplied with sufficient postage.
+WFDF will consider, but not guarantee, the return of physical materials only if a self-addressed, stamped envelope is supplied with sufficient postage.